strosz/com.northernrogue.cccp.spacetimedbserver/README.md

    - Get a quick overview of all your tables and columns.
    - Easily clear tables or delete specific rows.

-🔧 **Run Reducers In-Editor:**
+✅ **Run Reducers:**
    - Access a list of all your SpacetimeDB reducers (server methods).
    - Call reducers directly from the Unity editor interface.

 ⬇️⬆️ **Data Import/Export:**
    - Export all database tables to JSON or CSV format.
-   - Import single tables or entire folders in JSON or CSV format.
+   - Import single tables or entire folders in JSON or CSV format (with manual steps).

 ⚡ **Performance:**
    - No noticeable performance impact during editor runtime.